A Moc's First Year Learning Communities

 Community Descriptions:

-The First Gen Mocs program is for students who will be the first in their families to earn a college degree.
+C.R.A.F.T.I.N.G.
+(Creating Responsible And Forward Thinking Individuals in the Next Generation): Your Way to Success and the First Gen Mocs program is for students who will be the first in their families to earn a college degree.
 Our program provides guidance to help students successfully navigate the transition from high school to college.
 Special programs and services will be offered to help students thrive at UTC, such as activities centered around career exploration, financial planning, and campus involvement.
-Students will take classes together and connect with a faculty/staff mentor (who was also the first in their family to graduate from college) to receive personalized support throughout the first year.- Foundations for Success: Social Science Perspectives for Military-Connected Students
+Students will take classes together and connect with a faculty/staff mentor (who was also the first in their family to graduate from college) to receive personalized support throughout the first year.- First Gen RLC: Mind Over Matter

 Instructor: